echronos/echronos/CONTRIBUTING.md

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3, provided that no right, title or interest in or to any trade mark, service mark, logo or trade name of NICTA or its licensors is granted.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3, provided that these additional terms apply under section 7:

+  No right, title or interest in or to any trade mark, service mark, logo or trade name of of National ICT Australia Limited, ABN 62 102 206 173 ("NICTA") or its licensors is granted.
+Modified versions of the Program must be plainly marked as such, and must not be distributed using "eChronos" as a trade mark or product name, or misrepresented as being the original Program.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of